 Transplantation and graft versus host disease – recent studies have reported a therapeutic for CBD in transplant acceptance, diminishing the development of graft versus host disease after haematopoietic stem cell transplants.

 Drug Addiction – Preclinical studies suggest that CBD may have therapeutic properties on opioid, cocaine and psychostimulant addiction as well as tobacco and even cannabis addiction.

 Mechanisms of action of phytocannabinoids

-The endocannabinoid system is ancient and prolific, developed over millennia as a stress or danger response network is clearly fundamental for the health and propogation of most animal species, including humans.
+The endocannabinoid system is ancient and prolific, developed over millennia as a stress or danger response network.
+This fundamental system is integral for the health and propagation of most animal species, including humans.
 Extracts of the Cannabis sativa plant, our products CBD and delta9-THC, act as exogenous cannabinoids which interact with the endogenous cannabinoids, such as anandamide and 2-AG in a complex interplay of body processes designed to optimise health and alleviate the effects of disease.